ministryofjustice/security-guidance/docs/acceptable-use-policy.md

 -   **POL.ITAUP.021**

-    All Users **MUST** use the Internet and e-mail \(and other electronic communication systems\) only in accordance with this policy document.
+    All Users **SHALL** use the Internet and e-mail \(and other electronic communication systems\) only in accordance with this policy document.

 ### Managing e-mail use